mp268501/mp268501.github.io/_posts/2025-08-05-duolingo-ai-earnings.markdown

 The question is, does it matter?

-Tune in at 5:30 ET, and we get to find out.
+Tune in on August 6th at 5:30 ET, and we get to find out.

 [announcement]: https://www.linkedin.com/posts/duolingo_below-is-an-all-hands-email-from-our-activity-7322560534824865792-l9vh/